rcalxrc08/FinancialMonteCarlo.jl/README.md

 It currently contains the following capabilities:

-- Support for the following Models:
+- Support for the following Single Name Models:
     - Black Scholes
     - Kou
     - Merton